 Once we have generated the ideas for improvement we can select the best ones by reaching consensus on each idea/initiative.
 You may have your own method for this but a simple two-dimensional matrix can be useful.
 Y axis “Impact on the Result” high at the top, low at the bottom.
 X axis “Ease of implementation” or “Effort and Risk” (risk of realising the impact) low at the right, high on the left.

 Once the ideas or initiatives are selected, then it’s over to implementation.

 There is a fundamental shift in this approach.
 By investing effort and time into defining the Results we want to achieve (and the measures help in defining the result) we can be really clear on what the impact is that we what to have.
 Then the ideas or initiatives will be far more specific.
 Implementation then is guided by the amount of impact we have on the result (signalled by the measures).
 So, in this way we focus on learning what has the most impact on the result.

 By taking this approach our focus changes from the actions, to the result.
 If the action did not have much impact on the result, then what did we learn..?
 How can we finetune this action or even take a different tack to make an impact on the result.
 We move from ticking the box that the action is done, to being curious as to what will have an impact on the result.

-In this way we can ensure that we are continually improving and getting closer to our strategy and goals, keeping them fresh.
+In this way we can ensure that we are continually improving.
+Getting closer to our strategy and goals, keeping them fresh.